 Learn about environmental soils and applying for a septic permits - new construction septic permit, alteration septic permit and repair septic permit in Multnomah County.
 Get the required forms and information about sewage permits, septic system permits and sewage disposal permits.

-Required septic installation permit application form
+Required and important septic installation permit application forms

 What you need to get a septic permit

 For alteration permits, new construction permits and repair septic permits, you'll need the following:

 - An application to install a new on-site sewage disposal system (installation permit) requires a Septic Installation Permit Application